Skip to main content

 New Postgraduate Learners

-If you have a negative TB test history, use the table below to identify your situation and the documentation you are required to provide.
+If you have had a Negative Tuberculin Skin Test OR have not been tested, use the table below to identify your situation and determine what information you are required to provide on the Full Immunization Form.

-You completed a two-step Mantoux test within the past 12 months of your training date.
+You completed a two-step Tuberculin Skin Test within the past 12 months of your training start date.

-You completed a two-step Mantoux test more than 12 months before your start date.
+You completed a two-step Tuberculin Skin Test more than 12 months before your training start date.

-Provided the results of your previous two-step Mantoux test (completed more than 12 months ago) and one of the following:
+Provided results of your previous two-step Tuberculin Skin Test completed more than 12 months ago and one of the following tests:

-You have never completed a two-step Mantoux test.
+You have never completed a two-step Tuberculin Skin Test.

 If you are required to complete a two-step Mantoux test, follow the process below.
 Please note that the entire two-step process must be completed within 4 weeks.